-- (c) Parking spaces, drive lanes, vehicle access aisles, and pedestrian accessibility access aisles must be paved (concrete, bituminous, pavers, or other Minnesota Housing approved material). - (d) Provide a poured concrete curb and gutter at outer perimeter of drive lanes and parking. - Exceptions: Not required for semi-private driveway leading up to attached garage or if omission of a curb and gutter is part of a planned surface storm water management system. - 3.
-Garages: If private garages are provided, they must meet the following: - (a) A full partition extending from floor to ceiling made of solid material must separate each stall. - (b) Continuous foundations and frost footings are required at all attached garages and detached garages larger than two stalls. - (c) Minimum size requirements: - i.
-Clear Width: 11'-0" (single stall), 20'-0" (double stall) - ii.
-Net Area: 231 sq. ft. (single stall), 420 sq. ft. (double stall) - iii.
-Overhead Door: 9'-0" wide (single stall), 16'-0" wide (double stall) - (d) Garages required to be accessible must comply with minimum quantity, dimensions and clearances as required by applicable accessibility codes. - 4.
+- (a) If private garages are provided, they must meet the following: - i.
+A full partition extending from floor to ceiling made of solid material must separate each garage stall within any bank of garages. - ii.
+Continuous foundations and frost footings are required at all attached garages and detached garages larger than two stalls. - iii.
+Minimum size requirements: - a.Clear Width: 11'-0" (single stall), 20'-0" (double stall) - b.Net Area: 231 sq. ft. (single stall), 420 sq. ft. (double stall) - c.
+Overhead Door: 9'-0" wide (single stall), 16'-0" wide (double stall) - iv.
+Garages required to be accessible must comply with minimum quantity, dimensions and clearances as required by applicable accessibility codes. - (b) If an underground parking garage is provided, the exterior entrance drive slope must not exceed 7 percent, unless heated.
+We encourage site designs that do not require heated entrance drives. - 4.
 Exterior Sidewalks: Sidewalks must be a minimum of four feet wide and made of concrete reinforced with continuous wire mesh. - 5.
 Play Area/Play Equipment: A play area for children, along with appropriate play equipment, must be provided for children, unless exempt. - (a) The entire play area must be filled with natural or synthetic protective materials and equipped with reasonable play equipment for the size of the lot.
-The perimeter must be designed to keep play area material from spilling, such as curb or sidewalk. - (b) The size of the play area must be provided in proportion to the child population of the project. - (c) The play area and equipment must be in compliance with equipment manufacturer requirements. - (d) Avoid locating any play area(s) where children are required to cross driveways. - (e) Provide drain tile beneath all permeable play area surface materials with outlet to nearest storm sewer or drainage ditch. - (f) Provide shade, seating and trash receptacle near all play areas. - (g) Play areas must be on an accessible route with accessible entrance onto the play area surface. - (h) Play area equipment is not required if any of the following conditions apply: The project contains only one-bedroom or smaller units; the project is on a zero lot line site; there is a public park within a 1⁄4 of a mile of the project (measured from the closest property line in a straight-line to the park), unless separated by a busy street, or if Minnesota Housing agrees it is not economically viable.
+The perimeter must be designed to keep play area material from spilling, such as curb or sidewalk. - (b) The size of the play area must be provided in proportion to the child population of the project. - (c) The play area and equipment must be in compliance with equipment manufacturer requirements. - (d) Avoid locating any play area(s) where children are required to cross roadways. - (e) Provide drain tile beneath all permeable play area surface materials with outlet to nearest storm sewer or drainage ditch. - (f) Provide shade, seating and trash receptacle near all play areas. - (g) Play areas must be on an accessible route with accessible entrance onto the play area surface. - (h) Play area equipment is not required if any of the following conditions apply: The project contains only one-bedroom or smaller units; the project is on a zero lot line site; there is a public park within a 1⁄4 of a mile of the project (measured from the closest property line in a straight-line to the park) unless separated by a busy street, or if Minnesota Housing agrees it is not economically viable.